Case study

 The UI system can be shown through homepage sections, technology/service pages, case cards, article/podcast/ebook modules, navigation, contact CTAs, responsive content grids, hover states, transitions, buttons, icons, and image treatments.

-The reusable component structure supported content-heavy pages and marketing resources while keeping the frontend consistent.
+The component structure supported content-heavy pages and marketing resources while keeping the frontend consistent.

 Implementation collaboration